DEIB-GECO/genereg/doc/source/encode.rst

 |

-The following image explains how the extraction process for each target gene works and how its TFs and regulatory genes are identified:
+The following image explains how the extraction process for each target gene works and how the target gene's TFs and regulatory genes are identified:

 .. image:: images/encode.png